Flazhik/CybergrindMusicExplorer/README.md

 are officially supported.
 This mod does not affect the folder with original soundtrack, so you can combine it with your custom tracks.

+### Important!
+Versions <= 1.2.2 allow you to bind **Menu** to left mouse button, essentially softlocking gameplay.
+If you encountered this issue, open **ULTRAKILL\Preferences\LocalPrefs.json**, find a string **cyberGrind.musicExplorer.keyBinding.CGMEMenu**  and change the value  after colon to 285, it will reset the binding to F4.

+Thanks Elarrla and Defti for reporting.

 ## Installation

 1. Download the freshest **BepInEx** release from [here](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21).
 It's